CycleMLP: A MLP-like Architecture for Dense Prediction: Experiments

 \textbf{Comparison with SOTA Models.} Table~\ref{tab:imagenet-sota} further compares \modelname{} with previous state-of-the-art CNN, Transformer and Hybrid architectures.
-It is interesting to see that \modelname{} models achieve comparable performance to Swin Transformer~\cite{liu2021Swin}, which is the state-of-the-art Transformer-based model.
-Specifically, \modelname{}-B5 achieves almost equal top-1 accuracy~(83.2\%) as Swin-B~(83.3\%) with slightly fewer parameters and FLOPs.
-The concurrent work GFNet~\cite{rao2021global} utilizes the fast Fourier transform~(FFT)~\cite{cooley1965algorithm} to learn spatial information and achieves similar performance as \modelname{} on ImageNet-1K classification.
-However, the architecture of GFNet is correlated with the input resolution, and extra operation~(parameter interpolation) is required when input scale changes, which may hurt the performance of dense prediction.
-We will thoroughly compare \modelname{} with GFNet in Sec~\ref{sec:ade20k} on ADE20K.
+It is interesting to see that \modelname{} models achieve comparable performance to Swin Transformer~\citep{liu2021Swin}, which is the state-of-the-art Transformer-based model.
+Specifically, \modelname{}-B achieves slightly better top-1 accuracy~(83.4\%) than Swin-B~(83.3\%) with similar parameters and FLOPs.
+GFNet~\citep{rao2021global} utilizes the fast Fourier transform~(FFT)~\citep{cooley1965algorithm} to learn spatial information and achieves similar performance as \modelname{} on ImageNet-1K classification.
+However, the architecture of GFNet is correlated with the input resolution, and extra operation~(parameter interpolation) is required when input scale changes, which may hurt the performance of dense predictions.
+We will thoroughly compare \modelname{} with GFNet in Sec.~\ref{sec:ade20k} on ADE20K.